Joan Court: Author

 In 2002, Joan published In the Shadow of Mahatma Gandhi, her account of her life up to the point she moved to Cambridge.
 Her story of her many adventures was well received and encouraged her to write a sequel in 2009, The Bunny Hugging Terrorist, which covered the rest of her life in Cambridge and her animal rights activism.
 This led to a feature-length interview with her in the Cambridge Evening News.
 Continuing the theme of explaining animal activism, she published in 2012 her third book, Animals Betrayed, Interviews with Animal Rights Activists.
 BBC Radio Cambridgeshire interviewed her about her last book in April 2013.

 Awards

 Joan received the Mahaveer Award for showing exceptional compassion to animals in 1999 and one of the RSPCA's highest awards, the Lord Erskine Award, in October 2008 for contributions to animal welfare.

 Death

-Joan passed away quietly in her sleep on 1 December 2016 with her favourite cat Benji sleeping on her.
+Joan died in her sleep on 1 December 2016 with her favourite cat Benji sleeping on her.
 She was 97.
 Her funeral service on 14 December was attended by many animal rights activists from all over the country.
 Obituaries appeared in the Guardian, the Cambridge News as well as the website for Quaker Concern for Animals.